kevinolega/callcentertrainingtips/_posts/2019-07-26-five-english.md

 We all talk to ourselves.

-If you’re a Filipino chances are, you speak to yourself in Filipino.
+If you’re Filipino chances are, you speak to yourself in Filipino.

 When you say “gutom na ako” in your head, say “I’m hungry” instead.

-A reason why a lot of Filipinos I know have a hard time speaking in English is that try start with their thoughts expressed in Filipino, translate it into English, double-check then speak.
+A reason why a lot of Filipinos I know have a hard time speaking in English is that try to start with their thoughts expressed in Filipino, translate it into English, double-check then speak.

 Sometimes we get conscious because we have to check if we spoke what we just said correctly.